 A New Year tour of the Northeast of England had to be cancelled because players were unable to get away.
 Games against Newcastle, and a return against Sunderland had been planned.

-Games were played against Queen’s Park – a creditable 1-0 defeat, and a defeat, 1-3, at the hands of Rangers – another indication of the poor performances being displayed.
+Games were played against Queen’s Park – a creditable 1-0 defeat, and a defeat, 1-3, at the hands of Rangers – another indication of the disappointing performances being displayed.
 The Scottish Referee analysed the players’ performances after the Queen’s game.

 Individually, Thistle players were receiving recognition.
 William Proudfoot was considering retiring from the game, so it was a great honour for him to play for Glasgow against Edinburgh, while David Bruce was selected for Glasgow’s team against Sheffield, a 4-2 win.

 The first win of 1892 was recorded in a friendly against Glasgow Wanderers.
 Walter Keay and J.H.Davie scored in a 2-1 win.
 However, there was disappointing news that same day, when it was revealed that John McCorkindale, Thistle’s international keeper, had left to join Clyde.
 James Marshall was signed from Rangers Swifts to replace the goalie.
 Rumours were circulating that William Proudfoot would be joining him, although Thistle threatened a complaint to the SFA if Clyde signed the player.
 It would have been a huge blow to Thistle as Proudfoot had been their best player in the first half of the season.